JUST-MOS/just_cutsky_mock/README.md

 all0.dat
 ```

-The fixed Uchuu input schema is:
+The fixed Uchuu input schema:

 ```text
 halo_mass